Shiny Happy People

-"Shiny Happy People" is a song by American rock band R.E.M., released as the second single from their seventh studio album, Out of Time (1991).
+"Shiny Happy People" is a song by the American rock band R.E.M., released as the second single from their seventh studio album, Out of Time (1991).
 It features guest vocals by Kate Pierson of the B-52's, who also appears in the music video.
-According to the singer Michael Stipe, the lyrics are a satirical translation of the Chinese government's propaganda following the 1989 Tiananmen Square protests.

-"Shiny Happy People" was released as a single in May 1991 in the United Kingdom, and four months later in the United States.
+"Shiny Happy People" was released as a single in May 1991 in the United Kingdom, and four months later in the United States by Warner Bros.
+Records.
 It reached number 10 on the US Billboard Hot 100, the fourth and last R.E.M. single to reach the top 10.
-It reached number six on the UK Singles Chart, becoming the first R.E.M. song to reach the top 10 in the UK and the only one to reach the top 10 in both countries.
-It is R.E.M.'s most successful song in Ireland, where it reached second place, and in Germany, where it reached number 10.
+It reached number six on the UK singles chart, becoming the first R.E.M. song to reach the top 10 in the UK and the only one to reach the top 10 in both countries.
+It is R.E.M.'s most successful song in Ireland, where it reached number two on the Irish Singles Chart, and in Germany, where it reached number 10.
+Its music video, directed by Katherine Dieckmann, was inspired by the 1948 movie Letter From an Unknown Woman.

-R.E.M. performed the song with Pierson on Saturday Night Live on April 13, 1991.
-It was used as the theme song to the unaired pilot for the sitcom Friends, before it was replaced by the Rembrandts' "I'll Be There for You", and was briefly used in the first season's tenth episode, "The One with the Monkey".
+R.E.M. performed the song with Pierson on a season 17 episode of Saturday Night Live on April 13, 1991.
+It was used as the theme song for the unaired pilot of the sitcom Friends, before it was replaced by the Rembrandts' "I'll Be There for You".
 R.E.M. was ambivalent about being known for a pop song widely perceived as lacking gravitas.
-Stipe said in 2016: "It's a fruity pop song written for children ...
-If there was one song that was sent into outer space to represent R.E.M. for the rest of time, I would not want it to be 'Shiny Happy People.

-Writing
+Music

+"Shiny Happy People" is described as an accessible and optimistic pop song.
+It contains waltz-time strings, "rippling" guitars and "hippy" lyrics, and guest vocals from Kate Pierson.
+Pierson said she felt the song was an "homage" to her band, the B-52s.
+R.E.M. had already recorded the song when she arrived, and gave her no direction, telling her "do whatever you want".

+R.E.M.'s lead singer, Michael Stipe, described "Shiny Happy People" as a "really fruity, kind of bubblegum song".
+Pierson interpreted the line "throw your love around" to mean "to share your love and grow your love with others.
+It's not mindless at all.
+It's a song about spreading love."

-The R.E.M. singer Michael Stipe took the phrase "shiny happy people" from Chinese propaganda posters used after the 1989 Tiananmen Square protests.
-Stipe described the song as a "really fruity, kind of bubblegum song".
-"Shiny Happy People" features guest vocals from Kate Pierson, of another Athens band, the B-52's.
+According to some reports, the phrase "shiny happy people" was taken from Chinese propaganda posters used after the 1989 Tiananmen Square protests and massacre.
+However, no statements from the band members have been found to support this.
+Pierson said the song was "supposed to be shiny and happy ...
+So I can't imagine that R.E.M. was thinking at the time, 'Oh, we want this song to be about Chinese government propaganda.'"